hesstobi/Gnuplot-Templates/readme.markdown

 #### Settings

-You can easily change some settings by defining the following variables
+You can easily change some settings by defining the following variables before you load the defaults

 * TEXTCOLOR
 * GRIDCOLOR